OLIVE: Oblivious Federated Learning on Trusted Execution Environment against the risk of sparsification: Proposed System

 where the \texttt{index}es of sparsified gradients of user $i$ are $\mathrm{idx}_{i1},..,\mathrm{idx}_{ik}$ for all $i\in [n]$.
-The access pattern $\mathbf{Accesses^{sparse}}$ is deterministic and corresponds one-to-one to the sequence of \texttt{index}es of the input data.
-Considering two input data $I, I'$ that have different sequence of \texttt{index}es, no overlap exists in the output distribution.
-Thus, the maximum statistical distance of two $\mathbf{Accesses^{sparse}}$ is $1$. \end{proof}
+The access pattern, $\mathbf{Accesses^{sparse}}$, is deterministic and corresponds in a one-to-one fashion with the sequence of the \texttt{index}es of the input data.
+Considering two input data, $I$ and $I'$, with different sequences of \texttt{index}es, no overlap exists in the output distribution.
+Then, the statistical distance between them is $1$. \end{proof}

-We can find that the access pattern on aggregated gradients \textbf{$\mathbf{G^*}$} reveals, at least, a set of indices $\{\mathrm{idx}_{ij}\, |\, j \in [d]\}$ for each user $i$, depending on the given gradients completely.
-Considering data-dependent sparsifications such as top-$k$ that are generally used in FL, the gradients index the sparsified gradients have may be sensitive to the training data.
-We demonstrate that they cause privacy leakage using a real-world dataset in the following section.
+The access pattern on the aggregated gradients, \textbf{$\mathbf{G^*}$}, reveals at least one set of indices $\{\mathrm{idx}_{ij}\, |\, j \in [d]\}$ for each user $i$, depending on the given gradients.
+Considering data-dependent sparsifications, such as top-$k$, which are generally used in FL, the gradient indices of the sparsified gradients may be sensitive to the training data.
+In the next section, we demonstrate that privacy leakage can be caused on a real-world dataset.

-\textbf{Generality.} Although our study focuses on the TEE, this problem generally occurs, as far as applying any data-dependent sparsification and any encryption for gradients without any protection against aggregation operations.
-For example, SparseSecAgg \cite{ergun2021sparsified} or threshold-based sparsification \cite{sahu2021rethinking}.
-Regardless of the details of the encryption or sparsification implementation, the index information is restored and the aforementioned data-dependent accesses occur during aggregation.